administer-org/documentation/v2/apps/types/widgetconfig.md

 **RenderFrequency**: How often to update your text.

-**DefautltValue**: What to display when `OnRender` has not been called, usually on the homepage selector.
+**DefaultValue**: What to display when `OnRender` has not been called, usually on the homepage selector.

 **OnRender**: Returns the content displayed on the widget.
 MUST return a value or else the call will fail.